Ashistry/discover-awesome/README.md

 # IMPORTANT
- When I or you build the databases, we request the data from Github by a stat, such as most stars or oldest created.
+ - When I or you build the databases, we request the data from Github by a stat, such as most stars or oldest created.
 I have chosen this because of the API hard limiting you up to 1000 repositories for a tag/topic, but you can get different data if you request by stat in the first place.
 This means there are multiple databases which were requested by stat.
 Choose the one you want with the --database argument.
+- The menu and readme output is made using the rich library.
+As far as I can tell, you do not ctrl+click the links in the outputs/menus rich creates as you normally would in a terminal.
+You must click them as you would a link on the web!

 ## Install (Every method requires pip)